 Debt relief order (DRO)

 You can use a debt relief order if you are on a low income and are not a homeowner.
 You can normally only qualify for one if you have less than £1,000 of assets and less than £50 a month in spare income.
-It costs much less than bankruptcy (as I write this in July 2016 the fee is £90).
+It costs much less than bankruptcy (as I write this the fee is £90).
 Your creditors can’t ask you to make payments towards your debts for 12 months and after that time they’re normally written off.
 But, like bankruptcy, a debt relief order will affect your credit rating for six years.

 SAVVY TIP: You can’t be a director of a company while you have a debt relief order.

 There are dozens of companies offering debt advice as well as several national charities.
 I normally recommend getting debt advice, in the first instance, from a charity such as:

 1. StepChange: offers advice online or over the phone and has a debt information and advice centre.